 "It's good for the fans to see great players play against each other and two great teams play against each other," Ovechkin says.
 "It's an interesting time and an interesting game.
 It's unbelievable when you play against great players and you win a game like this."

 Video: Memories: Ovechkin and Crosby record hat tricks

 1969: The Montreal Canadiens complete their second straight sweep in the Stanley Cup Final by defeating the St. Louis Blues 2-1 in Game 4 at St. Louis Arena.
 Ted Harris and John Ferguson score in the first 3:03 of the third period, and goalie Rogie Vachon makes 32 saves.
 The Canadiens limit the Blues to three goals in four games.
-Montreal's Serge Savard wins the Conn Smythe Trophy, becoming the first defenseman to win the award.
+Montreal's Serge Savard wins the Conn Smythe Trophy as playoff MVP, becoming the first defenseman to win the award.

 1972: The New York Rangers win their first Stanley Cup Final game at Madison Square Garden since 1940 by defeating the Boston Bruins 5-2 in Game 3.
 Defenseman Brad Park scores two goals and has two assists for the Rangers, who haven't played a home game in the Final since April 3, 1940.
 In the 1950 Final, New York played two "home" games at Toronto and the rest at Detroit because the Garden was hosting the circus.